-Clause 1 Accuracy
+1. Accuracy

-i) The Press must take care not to publish inaccurate, misleading or distorted information, including pictures.

-- ii) A significant inaccuracy, misleading statement or distortion once recognised must be corrected, promptly and with due prominence, and - where appropriate - an apology published.
-In cases involving the Regulator, prominence should be agreed with the Regulator in advance. - iii) The Press, whilst free to be partisan, must distinguish clearly between comment, conjecture and fact. - iv) A publication must report fairly and accurately the outcome of an action for defamation to which it has been a party, unless an agreed settlement states otherwise, or an agreed statement is published.
+- The Press must take care not to publish inaccurate, misleading or distorted information or images, including headlines not supported by the text. - ii) A significant inaccuracy, misleading statement or distortion must be corrected, promptly and with due prominence, and - where appropriate - an apology published.
+In cases involving IPSO, due prominence should be as required by the regulator. - iii) A fair opportunity to reply to significant inaccuracies should be given, when reasonably called for. - iv) The Press, while free to editorialise and campaign, must distinguish clearly between comment, conjecture and fact. - A publication must report fairly and accurately the outcome of an action for defamation to which it has been a party, unless an agreed settlement states otherwise, or an agreed statement is published.